theghostrecords/orientdb-example/README.md

 # How to make the db crash:
 * Open the java app in your favorite IDE
 * Remove the invocation of setProperty in TransactionWrapper#addEdge
 * Open a terminal and run: docker-compose build app
+* If you do this after reproducing the bug above, you need to cleanup the db:
+  * Delete the db container using: docker rm <id>
+  * Run: docker system prune
+  * Run: docker volume prune
 * Run: docker-compose up
 * Follow the steps mentioned above in 'How to reproduce the bug' and see that the db crashes when writing the transaction containing addEdge